Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 R. K. Tyagi

-Okay, thank you.
+Thank you.
 Thank you very much.
-So like Power grid is a company which was born in 1989 and we have started operations in 91, 92.
+So, like, Power Grid is a company which was born in 1989 and we have started operations in 1991-’92.
 So we have been taking initiatives all these years.
-So there is no last three years or four years we have been taking initiatives and it is keeping on adding value to power grid.
-So similarly in last three years or you could talk of any three years.
-So there have been addition of new initiatives and which help power grid in achieving our capex and capitalization and growth of power grid.
+So, there is no last three years or four years, we have been taking initiatives and it is keeping on adding value to Power Grid.
+So, similarly, in last three years or you talk of any three years.
+So, there have been additions of new initiatives and we shall help Power Grid in achieving our capex and capitalization and growth of Power Grid like we had in FY24, we had this capex of about INR12,500 crores.
+Last year, we had INR26,000 crores.
+This year we are going to have INR32,000 crores.
+Similarly, we will have capitalization also, like last year, it was not much, but this year it will be INR22,000 crores.
+Next year, again it will increase.
+So, the initiatives which we have taken in recent past, we have made dedicated ROW cell.

-So they are discussing row issues of each and every tower, each and every transmission line.
-So that is helping us in a big way to take care that management is aware that what is happening in this particular line and immediately action is taken.
-Suppose there is a row in a particular line then if it is brought to the knowledge of management then immediately we discuss with say chief secretary of that particular state or power secretary of government of India so that whatever help is required at ground immediately that is taken.
-And we we are meeting with the chief ministers of various states.
+So, the ROW cell, it is being handled from corporate office, where it is being monitored on day-to-day basis from corporate office.
+So, and in each region, there will be ROW cell.
+So, they are discussing ROW issues of each and every tower, each and every transmission line.
+So, that is helping us in a big way to take care that management is aware that what is happening in this particular line and immediately action is taken.
+Suppose there is a ROW in a particular line.
+Then if it is brought to the knowledge of management, then immediately we discuss with the, say Chief Secretary of that particular state or Power Secretary of Government of India, so that whatever help is required at ground, immediately that is taken.
+And we are meeting with the Chief Ministers of various states.
+The Power Minister is calling or having meetings with the all the states.
+So, Government of India is also helping Power Grid in resolving ROW issues.

 Namit Arora